FAQs

 Q: Are there food options nearby?

 A: Tons!
-One block away is Kefa Coffee, with excellent breakfast sandwiches, smoothies, and Ethiopian coffee.
-There's also a 7-Eleven on the corner if that's of any use to you.
-Less than a mile away, in Alameda, Cholita Linda has fantastic fish tacos, Scolari's does perfect burgers and fries, Greens & Grains makes epic salads to order, Monkey King does huge plates of Chinese stir-fry, Sidestreet Pho kills it with the Vietnamese food, Burma Superstar will blow your mind for lunch or a celebratory dinner after the session, Wild Ginger will clear your sinuses with Szechuan dumplings and noodle soups, and a new spot called Spinning Bones covers everything from Japanese ribs to salmon salad.
-You won't go hungry...
+Just a few blocks away is Coffee Cultures with excellent pastries and espresso.
+There's also a 24-7 Mini Mart on the corner if that's of any use to you.
+Less than a mile away, in Alameda, Cholita Linda has fantastic fish tacos, Scolari's does perfect burgers, fries, and a fried chicken sandwich.
+Greens & Grains makes epic salads to order.
+Monkey King does huge plates of fried chiken and Chinese stir-fried garlic noodles and veggies.
+Sidestreet Pho kills it with the Vietnamese food.
+Burma Superstar will blow your mind for lunch or a celebratory dinner after the session.
+Wild Ginger will clear your sinuses with Szechuan dumplings and noodle soups.
+And a new spot called Spinning Bones covers everything from Japanese ribs to salmon salad.
+But the absolute star of the show, for lunch or take-out at any hour, is the Mediterranean food from Tahina.
+So, you won't go hungry...
 Just sayin.

 Q: Is there anything else I should know before booking a session?